Gillian Avery

 Gillian Elise Avery (30 September 1926 – 31 January 2016) was a British children's novelist, and a historian of childhood education and children's literature.

-She won the Guardian Children's Fiction Prize in 1972, for A Likely Lad.
+She won the Guardian Children's Fiction Prize in 1972 for A Likely Lad.
 It was adapted for television in 1990.

-Life
+Personal life and education

-Gillian Avery was born in Reigate, Surrey, and attended Dunottar School there.
-She worked first as a journalist on the Surrey Mirror, then for Chambers's Encyclopaedia and Oxford University Press.
-In 1952 she married the literary scholar A. O. J. Cockshut, with whom she moved to Manchester, returning to Oxford in 1964.
+Avery was born 30 September 1926 in Reigate, Surrey and attended Dunottar School.

+In 1952, she married the literary scholar A. O. J. Cockshut, with whom she moved to Manchester, returning to Oxford in 1964.